wellesley-cs230/wellesley-cs230.github.io/hw1.md

 Practice with:
 * working with BlueJ IDE to write, compile, run simple java programs
 * java primitive data types, expressions and operators
-* reading from the standard input (Scanner)
 * defining and calling methods
-* understanding the complexities of number conversions
 * selecting testing values